NikhilSharma03/Okane/README.md

 <br>

-> Okane is an CLI 💻 application build with Cobra Go🚀 to help managing your expenses 💵
+> Okane is a CLI 💻 application build with Cobra Go🚀 to help manage your expenses 💵

 <br>